-- a) All crops for pedigree must be free of Prohibited noxious weeds. - b) All crops for pedigree should be free of Primary noxious weeds. - c) Very weedy crops may be declined pedigreed status. - d) Prickly Lettuce (Lactuca serriola), Stinkweed (Thlaspi arvensis) and Shepherds Purse (Capsella bursa-pastoris) plants can produce seeds that are difficult to separate from Camelina and seed crops with excessive numbers of these weeds may be declined pedigreed status.
+- a) All crops for pedigree must be free of Prohibited noxious weeds. - b) Very weedy crops will be declined pedigreed status. - c) Prickly Lettuce (Lactuca serriola), Stinkweed (Thlaspi arvensis) and Shepherds Purse (Capsella bursa-pastoris) plants can produce seeds that are difficult to separate from Camelina and seed crops with excessive numbers of these weeds may be declined pedigreed status.